 We’re located on the third floor of the Nebraska Union in the south hallway in room 348.
 It's easiest to find us from the south side of the Union (the R Street side).
 Simply take the stairs in either the Southeast or Southwest corners of the union or the elevator near the ASUN and UPC offices up to the third floor.
 We are just around the corner, next to the LGBTQA+ Resource Center.

-If you’re a UNL student and you’d like to volunteer for the Fall 2017 semester, please contact Megan Scherling at firstname.lastname@example.org by August 1st, 2017.
+We are no longer accepting new volunteers for the Fall 2017 semester.
+If you’re a UNL student and you’d like to volunteer for the Spring 2018 semester, please contact Megan Scherling at email@example.com by December 1st, 2017.
 You’ll be asked to complete an in-person volunteer training prior to volunteering.